 By Ahmed Kadhum Fahad

-Ahmed Kadhum Fahad is an instructor at the Department of Media, College of Art with the University of Thi Qar in Nasiriyah, Iraq.
-This article was written for the Common Ground News Service (CGNews), www.commongroundnews.org.
+Ahmed Kadhum Fahad is Professor of Linguistics at the University of Thi Qar in Nasiriyah.
+This article was written for the Common Ground News Service (CGNews).